BlueSquare23/web-lgsm/docs/docker_info.md

 If you'd like to run the web app itself inside of a docker container you can do so by following the instructions below.

-1. First run the install.sh script with the --docker option:
+1. First, if you don't already have docker installed, run the install.sh script with the --docker option to install docker for Ubuntu:
 ```
 ./install.sh --docker
 ```